GrigoreMihai/docs-gitbook-cmp/docs/README.md

 ### BigQuery FinOps

-As powerful as BQ is, it comes at a high cost depending on your analysts’ behavior and how your BigQuery architecture is set up.
+As powerful as BQ is, it comes at a high cost depending on your analysts' behavior and how your BigQuery architecture is set up.
 Adding on to this, trying to identify BigQuery resource inefficiencies without knowing _what_ you're looking for can be a huge time-suck.

 As a result, we created the [BigQuery FinOps Dashboard](dashboards/bigquery-finops-dashboard.md), your Swiss Army knife for highlighting inefficiencies in your team's BigQuery usage.

-It analyzes your team’s BigQuery behavior, aggregate information, and display the most important statistics for you.
+It analyzes your team's BigQuery behavior, aggregate information, and display the most important statistics for you.
 Unlike alternative solutions and methods, BigQuery FinOps Dashboard brings important information TO you, without you having to configure anything.

 Below you will see the widgets of the dashboard that provide you with insights into your organization's BigQuery usage statistics.